'Uncomfortable truth’: The new push for a slavery reparations commission in Congress

 During the 2019 hearing, Ta-Nehisi Coates, author of “The Case for Reparations,” rejected McConnell’s argument that "America should not be held liable for something that happened 150 years ago, since none of us currently alive are responsible.
 This rebuttal proffers a strange theory of governance that American accounts are somehow bound by the lifetime of its generations.
 But well into the century, the United States was still paying out pensions to the heirs of Civil War soldiers.
 We honor treaties that date back some 200 years despite no one being alive who signed those treaties.”

-On Tuesday, Rep. Steve Cohen (D- Tenn.) chairman of the judiciary subcommittee, said it is imperative that the country take up the issue of reparations for more than two centuries of slavery followed by brutal Jim Crow segregation and decades of systemic racism.
+On Tuesday, Rep. Steve Cohen (D-Tenn.) chairman of the judiciary subcommittee, said it is imperative that the country take up the issue of reparations for more than two centuries of slavery followed by brutal Jim Crow segregation and decades of systemic racism.

 “This hearing will look into creating a review of that history and what should be done about it,” he said.
-"Our nearly 250-year history of slavery has never been properly addressed and certainly has had an adverse effect upon African-Americans’ economic opportunities.”
+"Our nearly 250-year history of slavery has never been properly addressed and certainly has had an adverse effect upon African Americans’ economic opportunities.”

 The number 40 in H.R.
 40 refers to “40 acres and a mule,” a broken promise made by the government to newly freed enslaved people at the end of the Civil War in 1865.